Please email email@example.com for further information.

 Christchurch's central city is the most important location for business and commercial activity, including the concentration of office and retail workers.

-|Total employment and businesses in the Four Avenues||Increasing trend||At February 2017, the total employment in the Four Avenues numbered 35,100 employees.
+At February 2018, the total employment in the Four Avenues numbered 39,500 employees.
 There were 3,900 business units located within the Four Avenues.
 Further information.

 |Change in employment over time||Increasing trend||

 Employment in the Four Avenues grew from 46,000 to 51,300 employees between 2000 and 2010.

 As a result of the earthquakes, the Four Avenues lost 22,400 employees to reach a low of 28,880 in 2012.